awlzac/wbta/README.md

 <li>spikes: columns sometimes have spikes, which will destroy you if you hit them when clearing a level.  spikes also have spinners which fire missiles at you.  the spinner will grow the length of the spike, so it's best to kill them.</li>
 </ul>

-you also have a "superzapper", which is a special weapon that instantly destroys all exes (except for pods) that are on the board.
+you also have a "superzapper", which is a special weapon that instantly destroys all exes that are on the board. this zap can be used once per round.

 controls:<br/>
-arrow keys to move, spacebar to fire, and "S" to superzap.
-"P" to pause game.
+circular touch motion on the game board controls your crawler, and "fire" and "zap" buttons to fire and zap.

 built using android studio.

-this was ported to android from wbtempest, (standard java).
+this was ported to android (and expanded) from wbtempest, (standard java).